spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

       oidc-username-claim: "email"
   ```

-2. Uncomment the lines in the following example and enter your provider details in quotes.
+2. In the ``clientConfig`` section of Kubernetes pack manifest, uncomment the oidc configuration lines and enter your provider details in quotes.
+Enter the same provider URL and client-id in both sections of the manifest.

   ```
     clientConfig: